cosmos/sdk-tutorials/academy/4-my-own-chain/game-deadline.md

 ## Updated deadline

-Next you need to update this new field with its appropriate value:
+Next, you need to update this new field with its appropriate value:

 1. At creation in the message handler for game creation: